lakal3/dllcall/readme.md

 Dllcall uses hack to turn off cgocheck.
 This hack is in function DisableCgocheck.
 Generated code will call this function when loading .dll/.so file.

 If you select -pin option, cgocheck is not disabled because it will allow pinned memory pointers without panic.
+Pin option is available only in go 1.21 and later.

 It is possible this hack will not work in some future version of Go, so you can change this function to disable this hack.